RafalCeglinsk/RafalCeglinsk/readme.md

 📘 Currently diving into the world of full-stack development to become an even better programmer.

 🚗 Outside of coding, you'll find me behind the wheel.
-I love listening to programming podcasts while driving.
+I love listening to tech/criminal podcasts while driving.

 🥏 In my free time, I relax by playing frisbee, and in the evening, if it's rainy I immerse myself in a good fantasy book, if it's clear view i watch night sky.